KohanMathers/PronounsPlugin/README.md

 # Pronouns – Let Players Show Their True Selves
-## Version 3.4.1 | Made by KohanMathers
+## Version 3.5.0 | Made by KohanMathers

 Give your Minecraft community the power to express themselves authentically. **Pronouns** allows players to set and display their pronouns directly in chat and above their heads, with vibrant colors and gradient effects.
 Whether you're running a survival server or an inclusive roleplay world, this plugin helps create a welcoming and respectful space for everyone.

 ---

-### ✨ Features
+### Features

-- ✅ Players can set or remove their pronouns with custom colors
+- Players can set or remove their pronouns with custom colors
-- ✅ **Gradient pronouns** with preset color schemes (trans, lesbian, bi, pan, etc.)
+- **Gradient pronouns** with preset color schemes or custom hex colors
-- ✅ Display pronouns in chat, above player heads, and in tab list
+- Display pronouns in chat, above player heads, and in tab list
+- **Whitelist & blacklist filtering** with regex support
-- ✅ PlaceholderAPI integration (%pronounsplugin_pronouns%)
+- PlaceholderAPI integration (`%pronouns_<identifier>%`)
-- ✅ Admin support to manage pronouns for others
+- Admin support to manage pronouns for others
-- ✅ Fully configurable messages and display options
+- Fully configurable messages and display options
-- ✅ Lightweight and optimized for performance
+- Lightweight and optimized for performance
-- ✅ Works on both **Spigot and Paper** (1.16+)
+- Works on both **Spigot and Paper** (1.21+)
-- ✅ bStats metrics integration
+- bStats metrics integration

 ---

-### 🎨 Commands
+### Commands

 | Command | Description |
 |---------|-------------|